 The cancer had spread to her bones and the diagnosis was revised to Stage IV.
 Since that diagnosis in December 2011, her local physician and MGH have worked together to provide her treatment plan – a significantly different plan due to the revised diagnosis provided from the 2nd opinion.
 That revised plan allowed her to participate in a number of clinical trials and she is beating the odds.
 Today, she lives with her husband and young daughter, with family nearby, and continues with her life.

 2nd Opinions in Pathology matter.
 They help avoid unnecessary procedures, uncover undetected illnesses, and reclassify types of conditions to improve recommended treatments.
 They improve the quality of care patients receive - in some cases saving lives, in others, helping to extend them in a meaningful way.

 Our mission at Corista is to extend the reach and service that Pathology specialists can provide.
-The technology we develop has a purpose – to empower these specialists to reach more patients, validate treatment plans and search for new approaches in diagnosing disease.
+The technology we develop has a purpose – to empower these specialists to reach more patients, validate treatment plans and search for new approaches in evaluating the disease process.

-We are working with expert centers and with their remote, referring hospital networks to make 2nd Opinions easier, faster and more cost effective.
+We are working with expert centers and with their remote, referring hospital networks to make pathologist collaboration easier, faster and more cost effective.
 We are developing new technologies to overcome traditional barriers and enable physicians to provide better care.

 Because for us, it’s personal.